 The audit committee provides assistance to our board of directors in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting and legal compliance functions by approving the services performed by our independent registered public accounting firm and reviewing their reports regarding our accounting practices and systems of internal accounting controls.
-The audit committee also oversees the audit efforts of our independent registered public accounting firm and takes those actions as it deems necessary to satisfy itself that the independent registered public accounting firm is independent of management.
+The audit committee also oversees the audit efforts of our independent registered public accounting firm and takes those actions as it deems necessary to satisfy itself that the independent registered public accounting firm is independent registered public accounting firm is independent of management.
 Subject to phase-in rules and a limited exception, the rules of NASDAQ and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors.
 Our audit committee will meet the requirements for independence of audit committee members under applicable SEC and NASDAQ rules.
-All of the members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
-In addition, qualifies as our "audit committee financial expert," as such term is defined in Item 407 of Regulation S-K.
+All of the members of our audit committee financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
+In addition, each of Mr. Musa and Mr. Fieler qualifies as our "audit committee financial expert," as such term is defined in Item 407 of Regulation S-K.